wyatts97/FFMBox/README.md

 ## License

-MIT License - see LICENSE file for details
+GNU General Public - see LICENSE file for details